Xi defends vision of Hong Kong on 25th anniversary of return

 Xi praised the city for overcoming “violent social unrest” – a reference to massive pro-democracy protests in 2019 that were followed by a Beijing-driven crackdown that has snuffed out dissent and shut down independent media, aligning Hong Kong more closely with stricter controls under China’s ruling Communist Party.

-In the ensuing years, Hong Kong activists pushed back against Chinese efforts to curtail freedoms in the city and even made demands for fully democratic elections, drawing out hundreds of thousands of people for marches in the streets.
+In the ensuing years, Hong Kong activists pushed back against Chinese efforts to curtail freedoms and even made demands for fully democratic elections, drawing out hundreds of thousands of people for marches in the streets.

 Under Xi, that pushback has been silenced.
 For years, the anniversary of the July 1 handover was marked by an official ceremony in the morning and a protest march in the afternoon.
 Now, protesters have been cowed into silence in what the Communist Party hails as restoring stability to the city.